 There is one registered archeological site in the municipality called the Piedra del Conejo (“Rabbit Stone”) or Monumental Solsticial de Tomacoco (“Solstice Monument of Tomacoco”).

 Sor Juana come to live at Panoaya in 1651 when she was three years old to live with her mother and grandfather.
 She learned to read and write and stayed until she was sent to live in Mexico City in 1663.

 The hacienda lay in ruins for the last century or so until it was rehabilitated in 1999 at a cost of more than 10 million pesos.
-A building next to this one is the International Museum of Volcanos which exhibits of Mexico two most famous volcanoes and others in the world.
+A building next to this one is the International Museum of Volcanos which exhibits Mexico’s two most famous volcanoes and others in the world.

 The hacienda’s main building now serves as the Sor Juana Inés de la Cruz Museum, run by INAH.
-Much of the rest of the hacienda land is leased to a recreational park which is best known for its petting zoo which contains tame deer.
+Much of the rest of the hacienda land is leased to a recreational park that is best known for its petting zoo which contains tame deer.

 Christmas Tree Forest

-Another major attraction is the Bosque de los Arboles de Navidad (Christmas Tree Forest), one of the few places in Mexico where one can go and cut his/her own tree.
-The Bosque plants trees such as the “vikingo mexiquense” and the “vikingo canadiense” coming here has become a tradition for many families in the Mexico City area.
+Another major attraction is the Bosque de Los Arboles de Navidad (Christmas Tree Forest), one of the few places in Mexico where one can go and cut his/her own tree.
+The Bosque plants trees such as the “vikingo mexiquense” and the “vikingo canadiense” coming here have become a tradition for many families in the Mexico City area.